hluk/CopyQ/docs/scripting-api.rst

    Same as ``screenshot()`` but allows to select an area on screen.

-.. js:function:: String[] screenNames()

-   Returns list of available screen names.

 .. js:function:: String[] queryKeyboardModifiers()

    Returns list of currently pressed keyboard modifiers which can be 'Ctrl', 'Shift', 'Alt', 'Meta'.

-.. js:function:: String iconColor([colorName])
+.. js:function:: String iconColor()

-   Get or set current tray and window icon color name.
+   Get current tray and window icon color name.

+.. js:function:: iconColor(colorName)

+   Set current tray and window icon color name.

    Resets color if color name is empty string.